Written by Pradeep

 Many women these days are battling fertility issues and longing to have a baby.
 Doctors may prescribe them fertility medicines to increase their chances of getting pregnant.
 Some of the most common questions we get from women who are in need of or those who are prescribed fertility drugs are about the advantages and risks involved in using them.
-Continue reading to get an insight into the types of fertility medicines, their administrating methods, advantages and risks associated with them.

 Some of the benefits of taking fertility drugs are listed below:

-Like any medical procedure, the treatment with fertility drugs also come with some risks, especially their usage during long-term treatment.
+Like any medical procedure, the treatment with fertility drugs also comes with some risks, especially their usage during long-term treatment.
 The risks associated with fertility drugs vary from a mere headache and hot flashes to ectopic pregnancy and birth defects.

-- Multiple births: Women are about 20% more likely to experience multiple births, particularly triplets or higher, if they undergo any fertility treatment.
-This is considered as the main risk associated with getting pregnant through the use of fertility drugs.
-Multiple births have a negative impact on both mother and the babies and is tagged as ‘high-risk pregnancy’.
+Women are about 20% more likely to experience multiple births, particularly triplets or higher if they undergo any fertility treatment.
+This is considered the main risk associated with getting pregnant through the use of fertility drugs.
+Multiple births have a negative impact on both mother and the babies and are tagged as a ‘high-risk pregnancy’.

 As explained above, multiple births associated with fertility treatments trigger preterm labor.
 The preemies are more prone to infections and jaundice.
 The risk of cerebral palsy is also high in such cases

-- Ectopic pregnancy: Chances of ectopic pregnancy are found to increase among women taking the fertility drugs
+Chances of ectopic pregnancy are found to increase among women taking the fertility drugs

 There are mainly two categories of fertility drugs

-Here are most commonly used fertility drugs:
+Here are the most commonly used fertility drugs: